Bodobolero/PostgrestClient/README.md

 - [SignInWithEmail](examples/SignInWithEmail) — Neon sketch to sign in with email/password and generate a JWT.
 - [CRUDPostgrest](examples/CRUDPostgrest) — Neon sketch that shows a complete sign-in, Create, Read, Update, Delete flow.
 - [CRUDPostgrestSupabase](examples/CRUDPostgrestSupabase) — Supabase sketch that shows a complete sign-in, Create, Read, Update, Delete flow.
+- [CRUDPostgrestSelfHosted](examples/CRUDPostgrestSelfHosted) — sketch that shows a complete sign-in, Create, Read, Update, Delete flow - Security Alert: this uses insecure HTTP instead of HTTPS and should not be used in production.
 - [TemperatureHumiditySensor](examples/TemperatureHumiditySensor) — A realistic example that periodically reads sensor values and writes them into a PostgreSQL database.
 Shows how to use the Mbed watchdog to recover from connection failures for unattended operation.

 ### Directory curlscripts_neon